vatpac-technology/sops/docs/terminal/sydney.md

     Be mindful of Sydney's [REP airspace](#radar-entry-procedure-rep) arrangement and avoid leaving arrivals at `A100`.
 Aircraft should be descended to `A090` or below by 20DME to prevent conflict with departing traffic.

 All aircraft should be assigned no lower than `A060` until clear of the active runways' departure tracks.
 This normally occurs once established on downwind (but changes based on runway config).

-!!! note
-    Remember that you will not receive "Next" Coordination on aircraft assigned Standard Assignable Levels (ie `A050` for Jets, `A030` for Non-Jets), meaning an aircraft could depart at any time without prior warning and climb to `A050`.

 !!! example
     For an aircraft inbound from the north on the BOREE STAR to runway 34R, assign no lower than `A080` until any adjacent aircraft are maintaing `A060`, then `A070` until the aircraft are laterally clear.
 The arrival should then be assigned `A060` until south of the field.